Baháʼí Faith in Yemen: 2020: Pardon and conditional releases

 In March 2020, Houthi Supreme Political Council President Mahdi al-Mashat announced a pardon for bin Haydara and the release of five other detained Bahá’ís.
 Following negotiations, the six were freed on 30 July 2020 on the condition that they leave Yemen immediately.
 Subsequent court actions branded several released Bahá’ís as "fugitives", and proceedings against others continued.

 2023–2024: Mass raid and conditional releases

-On 25 May 2023, armed Houthi forces raided a Bahá’í meeting in Sana’a, detaining 17 Bahá’ís (including five women) and confiscating devices and documents.
+On 25 May 2023, armed Houthi forces raided a Bahá’í meeting in Sanaa, detaining 17 Bahá’ís (including five women) and confiscating devices and documents.
 International actors, including UN experts, condemned the arrests as violations of freedom of religion or belief.
 By August 2024, all 17 detainees had been released, though many under restrictive conditions such as bans on Bahá’í activity and communication, travel limits, and financial guarantees.

 Demographics

-Accurate statistics are unavailable, but the Bahá’í International Community estimates a few thousand Bahá’ís in Yemen, living in both urban and rural settings and spread across governorates including Sanaʽa, Taiz, Hudaydah, Ibb, Aden, Mukalla, Dhale, Shabwah, and the Socotra archipelago.
+Accurate statistics are unavailable, but the Bahá’í International Community estimates a few thousand Bahá’ís in Yemen, living in both urban and rural settings and spread across governorates including Sanaa, Taiz, Hodeidah, Ibb, Aden, Mukalla, Dhale, Shabwah, and the Socotra archipelago.
 Where numbers permit, Bahá’ís elect Local Spiritual Assemblies and organize devotional meetings, children’s classes, and junior youth groups.